ISAITB/docs-services/source/messaging/index.rst

 ------------------

 The following figure illustrates the operations that a messaging service needs to implement and their use by the test bed.
-In addition the call-back operations that the messaging service calls on the test bed are also displayed.
+In addition the call-back operations that the messaging service calls on the test bed are also presented.

 .. figure:: MessagingService.png
   :align: center